Ape

-Apes, collectively Hominoidea (/ˌhɒmᵻˈnɔɪdi.ə/), are a superfamily of Old World simians native to sub-Saharan Africa and Southeast Asia.
+Apes, collectively Hominoidea (/ˌhɒmᵻˈnɔɪdi.ə/; hominoids), are a superfamily of Old World simians native to sub-Saharan Africa and Southeast Asia.
 They were more widespread in Africa, Asia, and Europe in prehistory, and, including humans, are found globally.
 Apes are more closely related to Old World monkeys (family Cercopithecidae) than to the New World monkeys (Platyrrhini), with both Old World monkeys and apes placed in the clade Catarrhini.
 Apes do not have tails due to a mutation of the TBXT gene.
 In traditional and non-scientific use, the term ape can include tailless primates taxonomically considered Cercopithecidae (such as the Barbary ape and black ape), and is thus not equivalent to the scientific taxon Hominoidea.
 There are two extant branches of the superfamily Hominoidea: the gibbons, or lesser apes; and the hominids, or great apes.